 During a designated time (located in the current class schedule), students may change their schedules by dropping or adding courses.
 A fee is assessed for schedule changes.
 If it becomes necessary to "drop" a course after the schedule-change period has ended, students must pick up an add/drop form from the Student Success Center.
 Students should fill out the information at the top and put the class/classes they wish to withdraw from on the form in the proper place and sign on the signature line.
 Students must then have the instructor/instructors, Financial Aid or scholarship grantor (if applicable), ELearning (if class is Internet class) and Residence Hall Supervisor (if dropping below 12 hours) sign the form in the appropriate places.
 If students are totally withdrawing from College, they do not need signatures from their instructors but all other signatures are required.
 The withdrawal will become official once it is submitted to the Student Success Center.
-Students will then receive a copy of the first 12 weeks of the semester.
+Students will then receive a copy of the completed form for their records and a copy to take to the business office.
+The grade of "W" (withdrawn) is given during the first 12 weeks of the semester.
 The grade of "W" has no negative effect on the student's GPA.
 All withdrawals from classes must be approved to become official.
 If the student does not contact the Student Success Center and exits a class unofficially, the instructor will award a grade of "F".